 Architect, artist, sculptor & latterly gardener, Manrique’s works pepper the island from James Bond style lairs built within the volcanic lava-flow to wind-mobile sculptures on roundabouts.
 His final piece was the spectacular Jardin de Cactus in Guatiza on the east coast.

-Completed in 1990 shortly before his untimely death in 1992, the cactus garden is set within a disused quarry and features over 1000 species of cacti.
+Completed in 1990 shortly before his untimely death in 1992, the Jardin de Cactus is set within a disused quarry and features over 1000 species of cacti.
 The garden has a typical Manrique appeal with every detail thoughtfully designed to complement the setting.

 You can’t fail to miss the garden since an enormous cactus sculpture sits outside the main gates.
 Approached through curved volcanic brick walls set with forged metal ‘cactus’ windows, the garden is revealed before you, offering a 360° view of Manrique’s vision.